AnantLuthra/30daysofcode/readme.md

 # [30 days of code](https://twitter.com/anant_luthra_/status/1642538505040691200)

-## This repository coantins my each day progress of #30daysofcode and practice which I've done each day while following cs50x introductory course.
+## This repository contains my each day progress of #30daysofcode and practice which I've done each day while following cs50x introductory course.
 ---
 ## Daily progress